tegerdine/AFSlogscan/README.md

 # AFSlogscan
-Python utility for analysing RSGB contest log files (containing all submitted QSOs for a contest)
+Python utility for analysing RSGB contest log files (available here: https://www.rsgbcc.org/hf/).
+These contain all submitted QSOs for a contest.

 Usage: python logscan.py \<filename of CSV\> \<list of entrant callsigns\>